Nelluk/Manifold/README.md

 ## Disclaimer

-This plugin is not officially associated with Polymarket.
-Use at your own risk and be aware of the terms of service of Polymarket when using this plugin.
+This plugin is not officially associated with Manifold.markets.
+Use at your own risk and be aware of the terms of service of Manifold.markets when using this plugin.